iuliatugui/laravel-event-notification/README.md

 ```

 ## Usage
-After you've installed the package and did all the settings it's time to integrate the notifications in your project.
+After you've installed the package and done all the settings it's time to integrate the notifications in your project.

 First, don't forget to import the trait at the top of your file.
 ```php